 The Chapter Today

 Tennessee Kappa will celebrate our 25th anniversary on campus in the spring of 2020.
 The college experience for our undergraduate members has changed a great deal in our more than quarter century on campus.
-The chapter was the only one at UT Martin to eliminate the "pledge" model in favor of our Balanced Man Program which promotes equal rights and responsibilities from a member's first day with the chapter.
-SigEp has also introduced the Carlson Leadership Academy, Ruck Leadership Institute and Tragos Quest to Greece to our leadership continuum to offer a chance for those truly exceptional campus leaders to hone their skills for both their chapter leadership roles and life after college.
+The chapter was the only one at UT Martin to begin without the "pledge" model in favor of our Balanced Man Program to promote equal rights and responsibilities from a member's first day with the chapter.
+Since our local founding, SigEp has also introduced the Carlson Leadership Academy, Ruck Leadership Institute and Tragos Quest to Greece to our leadership continuum to offer a chance for those truly exceptional campus leaders to hone their skills for both their chapter leadership roles and life after college.

 Sigma Phi Epsilon's Grand Chapter, comprised of undergraduate members from across the country, voted in the summer of 2017 to mandate substance-free facilities nationwide.
 It marked a turning point for the SigEp experience to be one that truly focuses on developing the Balanced Man instead of "fraternity as usual" that far too often leads to poor academic performance and dangerous behavior.
 We believe this decision creates a safer and more conducive environment to learn and grow into a Balanced Man.

 Sigma Phi Epsilon is a member of the UT Martin Intrafraternity Council and is committed to working with our host institution to provide a positive and enriching environment for our members.

 You can connect with our chapter on the following platforms: